 This is the administrative headquarters of the local government.
 The unusual square ramp of the staircase made it easier for messengers to arrive on horseback in days gone by.
 The "Alabama" plaque is a reminder that the Anglo-American conflict was the first international dispute to be resolved in Geneva.
-Don’t miss the summer concerts, given in the interior courtyard.
+Do not miss the summer concerts, given in the interior courtyard.

 The Botanical Gardens is located a few hundred meters below the United Nations building.
 The activities of its conservatory have won international recognition in the scientific world.
 The park contains several tropical greenhouses, one of which is in the shape of a dome; a park with deer, flamingoes, aviaries and ponds and an open air coffee shop as well as an interesting little shop with ecological articles.
 The more energetic visitors can walk the 10 km/ 6 miles along the lakeshore to Port-Noir while the less energetic can take a "Mouette", one of the small taxi-boats that provide a ferry service across the lake.

 This enormous complex, which covers a surface area equal to that of Versailles, was completed in 1936.
 Since 1946 it has housed the Office of the United Nations, successor to the League of Nations founded by the U.S. President Wilson in Geneva in 1920.
 Guided tours permit visitors to admire the splendid rooms they have only previously seen on television.
 You may also sign the Golden Book for Peace.